-Shortly after Doc returns to the present, we learn that, when some of Doc's time travel assistants were working on a time travel experiment in 1955, Biff managed to stow away to the future.
-Doc tries to stop Biff, but unfortunately for him, Biff managed to trap him into his own office.
+Shortly after Doc returns to the present, we learn that, when some of Doc's IFT assistants were working on a time travel experiment in 1955, Biff must've stowed away to the future.
+Doc tries to stop him, but unfortunately, Biff managed to trap Doc in his own office.

 Also shown during the lobby monitor are two short films: